-While Winthrop University is in the process of carefully migrating web content to an improved Content Management System, the Winthrop McNair Scholars Program will post web updates here.
+While Winthrop University carefully migrates web content to an improved Content Management System, the Winthrop Psychology Department will post web updates here.
 Please be patient with our progress as we meticulously ensure accurate and complete migration of our web content.

 The Winthrop University Department of Psychology is committed to helping all students achieve their goals whether it be pursuing graduate or professional school, working in health or human services, using psychology as a base for a career in business, law, medicine, or other professional field, or simply attaining a well-rounded liberal arts education.
 We offer an outstanding undergraduate program in psychology as well as a nationally recognized graduate program in School Psychology.